 The loving, even-tempered Manx cat is likely to get along with all of the people in your family and will provide many years of affection and companionship.
 Due to their hunting skills, they have historically been a popular choice by farmers to help with rodent problems, as well as a preferred breed as a ship cat.
 When given the opportunity, Manx cats are still great hunters—a house with a Manx will never have to worry about mice.
 Manx cats come in a wide variety of coat colors and patterns; long-haired variants are sometimes considered a separate breed, known as the Cymric, meaning "Welsh."

 Manx come in both longhair and shorthair varieties, which both have double coats that should be dense and plush.
 Shorthairs have an outer coat which is somewhat hard and glossy, and the longhair has a silky coat which is medium in length.
 Though their double coats make these cats feel soft and luxurious to the touch, owners will need to brush them once or twice a week to remove dead hair.

 Common Health Problems

-The average Manx cat is extremely hearty and not especially prone to major health issues that impact other breeds, such as upper respiratory problems.
+The average Manx cat is extremely hearty and not especially prone to major health issues that impact other breeds.

 Diet and Nutrition

-Manx cats shouldn’t be given cow’s milk to drink, as the lactose could build up in the intestines and cause digestive issues.
+Manx cats should not be given cow’s milk, as the lactose could build up in the intestines and cause digestive issues.
 Offering a pet formula milk substitute is fine as an occasional treat, as are “human” food treats like tuna.